 Frequently Asked Questions

 Can I apply for financial aid or merit scholarships?
-No. IGS applicants are not eligible for either financial aid or scholarships.
+No. IGS applicants are not eligible for financial aid or scholarships.

 What are the total costs of the program?
 You can view the tuition, room & board (housing and food), and fees here for the full academic year.
-If you are applying for fall semester only, then the costs will be half.
+If you are applying for fall semester only, the costs will be half.
 Please remember that in addition to tuition, room & board, and fees, IGS students will need to budget for visa fees, travel, health insurance, books, and personal expenses.

 Email the International Student Guest program.